Rishal14/Rishal14/README.md

 ## 🚀 About Me

-- 💼 Currently working as a [Your Job Title] at [Your Company].
+- 💼 CurrentlyCurrently studying Computer Science Engineering with a focus on Data Science.
-- 🌱 I’m currently learning [Current Learning Focus].
+- 🌱 I’m currently learning about data analysis, machine learning, and artificial intelligence.
-- 💬 Ask me about [Your Expertise/Technologies].
-- 📫 How to reach me: [Your Email] or [Your LinkedIn/Twitter].
+- 📫 How to reach me: rishald1410@gmail.com

 ## 🌟 My GitHub Stats